 “I’m a sinner, too.”

 You ask yourself: “How can I, with my own sin and problems, confront anyone else?”
 Following that reasoning, how can you do anything as a Christian?
 If you’re going to wait until you’re perfect before you confront sin, you’ll never do it.
 I’m still waiting for my first sinless day.
-I’d settle for my first sinless hour.
+Actually, I’d settle for my first sinless hour.

 “I don’t want to drive the sinner away.”